brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 };
 ```

 This new kind of `concept`{:.language-cpp} is based on "pseudo-signatures" rather than expressions, and these pseudo-signatures can even be `virtual`{:.language-cpp}!
 But this is a slightly different `virtual`{:.language-cpp} than we're used to, although it's a remarkably good analogue (copped from Matt Calabrese's [P1292](https://wg21.link/p1292)).
 What we mean is that any type which satisfies `Drawable` will satisfy, and can override, the function `draw`.
-Later, we'll see examples of non-`virtual`{:.language-cpp} functions inside of `concept`{:.language-cpp}s - those cannot be overriden.
+Later, we'll see examples of non-`virtual`{:.language-cpp} functions inside of `concept`{:.language-cpp}s - those cannot be overridden.
 However, unlike regular polymorphism, here we determine the correct override statically at compile time rather than at runtime through the use of a vtable.
 There is no overhead at runtime - it's basically overload resolution.
 This is static polymorphism, not dynamic polymorphism.

 A type can satisfy `Drawable` either implicitly or explicitly.
 There are two ways implicit satisfaction can happen: via a member function or via a non member function.